vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.rst

 Capacity of the training portal
 -------------------------------

-When setting up the training portal you need to say how many workshop instances should be created for each workshop.
+When setting up the training portal you need to specify a maximum for the number of workshop instances that can be created for each workshop.
 To do this set the ``portal.capacity`` field.

 .. code-block:: yaml
-    :emphasize-lines: 6-7
+    :emphasize-lines: 6-8

     apiVersion: training.eduk8s.io/v1alpha1
     kind: TrainingPortal